UMP 97x40 [M8+M10] GW F300 Lina / N38 - search holder

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
-It's also worth noting that tiny parts of these devices are able to complicate diagnosis when they are in the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the context of child safety.
+Additionally, miniscule components of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can attract to each other due to their immense internal force, causing the skin and other body parts to get pinched and resulting in significant swellings.